Sat98Ram/tweets-test-project/README.md

 - Link in the description of the project on the Home Page can also redirect you.

-- And of course, the big button Get Started is here to help users swiftly dive into the exciting world of Tweets!
+- Clicking the Get Started button takes users to the Tweets Page to explore tweets and user profiles.

 Features:

 - As soon as you are on the Tweets Page you can look into cards with brief information about users' profiles.

+- Each card has users' name, number of their tweets and followers.

 - To subscribe to the user's profile all you need is to press the button Follow.